nhoizey/nicolas-hoizey.com/src/links/2022/01/26/trailing-slashes-on-urls-contentious-or-settled/index.md

 [^opquast]: By the way, make sure you read, understand and apply as much as possible Opquast's [Web Quality Assurance Checklist](https://checklists.opquast.com/en/web-quality-assurance/).

-Now that this is decided, it's important to know how our toolschain helps or prevent it.
+Now that this is settled, it's important to know how our toolschain helps or prevent it, as Zach shows with the help of Sebastien Lorber's [huge work](https://github.com/slorber/trailing-slash-guide) on the topic.

 From the tools I use nowadays for multiple sites:
-- [Eleventy](https://11ty.dev) helps, as it is the default behavior, and you can define your own permalinks behavior as you want, as I did with [a single option in Pack11ty](https://pack11ty.dev/documentation/collections/#permalinks), my Eleventy project template. 👍
+- [Eleventy](https://11ty.dev) helps, as it is the default behavior[^eleventy], and you can define your own permalinks behavior if you want. 👍
-- [Netlify](https://netlify.com) has an optional "Pretty URLs" feature in [post build asset optimizations](https://docs.netlify.com/site-deploys/post-processing/), I really thank them for making it optional. 👍
+- [Netlify](https://netlify.com) has an optional "Pretty URLs" (which means "without extension") feature in [post build asset optimizations](https://docs.netlify.com/site-deploys/post-processing/), I really thank them for making it optional, even if it's unfortunately active by default. 👍
-- [Cloudflare](https://cloudflare.com) on the other hand does it [by default without any way to disable it](https://developers.cloudflare.com/pages/platform/serving-pages#route-matching), I hate that. 😡
+- [Cloudflare](https://cloudflare.com) on the other hand does it [by default without any way to disable it](https://developers.cloudflare.com/pages/platform/serving-pages#route-matching).
+I don't like that, even if I currently use trailing slashes anyway. 😡

+[^eleventy]: It comes though with an issue: if you create source files `/folder.md` and `folder/index.md`, they get the same permalink, which should be impossible.
+That's something you can [change with a single option in Pack11ty](https://pack11ty.dev/documentation/collections/#permalinks), my Eleventy project template.